 The proposal should include, but not be limited to:

-- Summary -- the short version of who, why, what, where, how and how much;
+Summary - The short version of who, why, what, where, how and how much.

-- Organization -- your organization's history, programs, structure, overall budget, board and key staff, accomplishments, other items that establish credibility;
+Organization - Your organization's history, programs, structure, overall budget, board and key staff, accomplishments, other items that establish credibility.

-Need and Opportunity To Be Addressed -- explain why this proposal is important, its relationship to DRF's priorities, present specifics about the basic issues, explain the consequences of inaction, note participation in or lack thereof with regional organizations presently working on this area, make sure the proposal specifically focuses on the community, region, or target populations' needs;
+Need and Opportunity To Be Addressed - Explain why this proposal is important, its relationship to DRF's priorities, present specifics about the basic issues, explain the consequences of inaction, note participation in or lack thereof with regional organizations presently working on this area, make sure the proposal specifically focuses on the community, region, or target populations' needs.

-Use of Resources -- provide a work plan, outline specific activities, explain the target audience and how members will be served, explain worker qualifications and projected employees, and include a specific time line;
+Use of Resources - Provide a work plan, outline specific activities, explain the target audience and how members will be served, explain worker qualifications and projected employees, and include a specific time line.

-Impact of This Effort -- discuss the difference the project will make and to whom, explain how DRF funding will change the conditions that caused the need/problem, discuss the evaluation or assessment strategies and the person or organization responsible for evaluation;
+Impact of This Effort - Discuss the difference the project will make and to whom, explain how DRF funding will change the conditions that caused the need/problem, discuss the evaluation or assessment strategies and the person or organization responsible for evaluation.

-- Other funding -- include information about other funders and public support, explain where the project fits into your organization's priorities, and discuss the plan for the project's sustainability after DRF funding ends;
+Other funding - Include information about other funders and public support, explain where the project fits into your organization's priorities, and discuss the plan for the project's sustainability after DRF funding ends.

-- Budget -- Explain how the money will be spent, provide a budget that projects expenses and income including key costs critical to this effort (such as personnel, rent, supplies, transportation, non-staff consultants), show these projections for the life of the request and at least one year beyond;
+Budget - Explain how the money will be spent, provide a budget that projects expenses and income including key costs critical to this effort (such as personnel, rent, supplies, transportation, non-staff consultants), show these projections for the life of the request and at least one year beyond.

-- Negative Information -- If your organization is in the middle of a lawsuit, has a funder who is about to drop the organization, has high staff turnover, etc., it is always better to tell DRF rather than have the Board learn it from other sources.
+Negative Information - If your organization is in the middle of a lawsuit, has a funder who is about to drop the organization, has high staff turnover, etc., it is always better to tell DRF rather than have the Board learn it from other sources.
 Grant application and funding is about trust.

-The proposal may be submitted on line using the Grant Application form or the information may be typed and submitted by mail, fax, email, or hand-delivery.
+The proposal may be submitted online using the Grant Application form or the information may be typed and submitted by mail, fax, email, or hand-delivery.
 The same information is required regardless of the way it is submitted.

+Early in its history, DRF completely funded several capital projects as part of a settlement with the Internal Revenue Service (IRS).
+DRF may continue to fund capital projects, but only when the projects meet certain criteria.
 Capital projects, such as building construction, debt reduction, and endowment, may be partially funded if they are explicitly tied to one or more DRF outcomes, benefit a significant portion of the region, demonstrate broad-based support, have a significant multiplier effect, significantly increase the core capacity of an organization, or have an extraordinary impact in the region.
 In the unusual circumstance when DRF does choose to fund a capital project, funding would normally be limited to 40% or less of the project's estimated cost.

 - Organizations that have 501(c)(3) nonprofit charitable or government status; however, requests that substitute or supplant funding that is the legitimate responsibility of government will not be.

 If an application is declined, DRF will give the most specific reason possible.

+DRF provides support and limited guidelines to the Community Foundation of the Dan River Region (CFDRR) regarding what is funded from the Danville Regional Foundation Fund; however, CFDRR makes independent decisions about funding.
 Some applicants feel that DRF should be assisting them in fundraising or at least making referrals.
 Where easy, it makes sense to do this, but DRF does not have the staff to do research for applicants, especially with organizations with whom we do not share mission or strategy.

+Grants will not be made to faith-based institutions for religious purposes.
 Extraordinary circumstances would be needed in order to fund grants to fire department, rescue squads, and public safety organizations.
 Projects would need to produce one or more of the Foundation's four outcomes and have a significant multiplier effect upon a substantial portion of DRF's region.
 Individuals, regardless of their situation, do not qualify as eligible grant recipients.